Application authentication

-Today I will go over how you can add identity authentication to your .NET Core applications using EF Core and its Code First migration tool.
+In today’s post I will go over how you can add identity authentication to your .NET Core applications using Entity Framework Core and its Code First migration tool.
+This is the first step in providing full identity services to a .NET Core application.

-Firstly, in order to setup the identity authentication you will need to do the following setups:
+Setting up the identity authentication role requires you to apply the following setups:

 Include the following namespaces into your Startup.cs: